Dipsas welborni: Distribution and habitat

-Dipsas welborni is typically found foraging on vegetation 20–350 cm above the ground in evergreen montane forests, both old-growth and moderately disturbed.
+Dipsas welborni is known from 26 localities along the Cordillera del Cóndor in southeastern Ecuador, in the provinces of Morona-Santiago and Zamora-Chinchipe, and northern Peru, in the Department of Amazonas.
+The species occurs over an estimated area of 10,521 km^{2} and has been recorded at elevations 853–1843 m above sea level.
+Specimens have been found foraging on vegetation 20–350 cm above the ground in evergreen montane forests, both old-growth and moderately disturbed.
 These snakes are non-aggressive, resorting to defensive measures when threatened, including body flattening, head expansion to form a triangular shape, and emitting a musky, unpalatable odor.